Where the road ends, adventure begins.

 Giant Cardón Forest:

-Drive approximately 30 minutes south around the bay to find a forest of giant cardón cacti, the tallest growing cacti in the world, only found in Baja California and Sonora.These massive cardóns have tapped into an aquifer.
+Drive approximately 30 minutes south around the bay to find a Forest of Giant Cardón cacti, the tallest growing cacti in the world, only found in Baja California and Sonora.These massive Cardóns have tapped into an aquifer.
 They have heights over 60 feet, weigh up to 25 tons and can live over 300 years.
 Finding the forest of giant cardóns can be tricky.
 Driving out of La Ventana, take a left toward Los Planes (instead of a right toward La Paz).
 Drive through the town of Los Planes and when the road begins to curve left around the bay, continue straight onto a dirt road instead of curving left.
 Then take your first right on another dirt road and drive south for about 10 minutes and you will start seeing the giants.

 Swim with the Whale Sharks:

 For a unique full-day experience, travel 45 minutes by car to La Paz and snorkel with the world’s largest fish.
 Whale Sharks can reach lengths of more than 40 feet and live up to 70 years.
 Juvenile whale sharks come to the Bay of La Paz from October to February each year.
 Swimming with whale sharks is a safe activity for all ages.
+Let the front desk help arrange this activity for you.

 Lighthouse Beach: